-This chocolate chunk cookie was recommended by a friend who loves the desserts at Harry’s Roadhouse in Santa Fe.
-While Harry’s coconut cream pie is her favorite, she pointed me towards their recipe for Chocolate Chunk Cookies.
+Harry's Roadhouse Chocolate Chunk Cookies is a recipe recommended by a friend who loves the desserts at Harry's Roadhouse in Santa Fe.
+While Harry's coconut cream pie is her favorite, she she says their chocolate chunk cookies are also exceptional.

-Along with being convenient and not requiring any specialty flours or extended dough chilling time, these cookies are tasty, soft, dense (not cakey) and loaded with chocolate; or at least mine were.
+Along with being convenient and not requiring any specialty flours or extended dough chilling time, Harry's Roadhouse Chocolate Chunk Cookies are tasty, soft, dense (not cakey) and loaded with chocolate; or at least mine were.
 Harry’s uses 12 oz of chunks per 4 cups of flour, but I probably used about 18 oz of chocolate.

 You might also notice that this recipe calls for less butter than most.
 The Toll House recipe has 2 ¼ cups of flour and a full cup of butter.
 This one has 4 cups of flour and one cup of butter, plus extra eggs and sugar so you get a fairly sturdy, not-too-fatty dough that can hold lots of good quality chocolate without spreading too much.

-And finally, this recipe gives you 24 big cookies – a nice yield for a recipe that makes 1/4 cup size cookies.
+And finally, this recipe gives you 24 big cookies – a generous yield for a recipe that makes ¼ cup size cookies.
 Enjoy.